Bylaws of the Southeast Branch, Wisconsin Section American Society of Civil Engineers

 Section 1.
 By November 1st of each year, the President shall appoint/subject to confirmation of the Board of Directors, a nominating committee of not less than three (3) subscribing members.

 Section 3.
-The Secretary shall send a letter ballot, containing the list of official nominees and a space for a write-in vote for another candidate for each office, to each subscribing member of the Branch on or before the 15th day of May of each year.
+The Secretary shall send an electronic ballot, containing the list of official nominees and a space for a write-in vote for another candidate for each office, to each subscribing member of the Branch on or before the 15th day of June of each year.

 Section 4.
-Ballots returned to the Secretary by the last day of June of each year shall be opened and counted by three tellers appointed by the President.
+Ballots returned to the Secretary by the last day of June of each year shall be opened.
 For each office, the candidate receiving the highest number of votes cast shall be declared elected.

-Section 3.
-At all meetings, twenty (20) subscribing members shall constitute a quorum.
+Section 2.
+At all Branch meetings, ten (10) subscribing members shall constitute a quorum.

 Section 1.
-The President each year shall appoint the following committees: Program, Membership, Arrangements, and Public Information.
+The President each year shall appoint the following committees: Scholarship, Programs and Meetings, Membership, Education, Student Affairs, and Public Information.

 Section 2.
 The President shall appoint such other committees as are from time to time deemed necessary.